ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ##### ndef::GenericRecordParser<ParserImplementation, ParsingResult>

 This is a partial implementation of the `RecordParser` interface.
-It exposes a delegate type that can be implemented and registered by clients of this parser.
+It exposes a delegate type that clients of this parser can implement and register.
 This delegate expects objects of the parsing result type.

 ```cpp
 bool parse(const Record&)
 void set_delegate(Delegate* delegate)
 ```

-Implementation of this class must expose the following non virtual function:
+Implementation of this class must expose the following nonvirtual function:

 ```c++
 bool do_parse(const Record& record, ParsingResult& parsing_result);
 ```

-If the parsing is successful then it should return true and fill `parsing_result` otherwise it should return false and leave `parsing_result` untouched.
+If the parsing is successful, then it should return true and fill `parsing_result`; otherwise, it should return false and leave `parsing_result` untouched.

 **Note:** The Curiously recurring template pattern (CRTP) is used to implement the delegation mechanism in a type-safe fashion.
 This is not achievable with _regular_ polymorphism.

 ###### ndef::GenericRecordParser<ParserImplementation, ParsingResult>::Delegate

-This delegate must be implemented by clients of this class.
+Clients of this class must implement this delegate.
 It receives the objects parsed.

 ```cpp
 virtual void on_record_parsed(const ParsingResult& record, const RecordID* id);
 ```

-**Note:** Usually clients are client of an implementation of an ndef::GenericRecordParser<ParserImplementation, ParsingResult> .
+**Note:** Usually, clients are client of an implementation of an ndef::GenericRecordParser<ParserImplementation, ParsingResult> .
 They can refer to the delegate as `ImplementationName::Delegate`.

 #### Common parsers

 ![ndef_common_parsers_diagram]

-Parsers for each common record type exists.
+Parsers for each common record type exist.
 They inherit from the `GenericRecordParser` to exposes a common delegate interface:

 ```cpp
 virtual void on_record_parsed(const <ParsedType>& result, const ndef::RecordID* id)